Austin da Luz: Professional

 Da Luz was drafted in the first round (14th overall) of the 2010 MLS SuperDraft by New York Red Bulls.
 In the semi-finals of the pre-season 2010 Walt Disney World Pro Soccer Classic, da Luz scored the winning goal in the penalty kick shoot-out against the Houston Dynamo, topping off the score at 6-5 and helping the New York Red Bulls reach the final.

 He made his professional debut on April 27, 2010, in a U.S. Open Cup game against Philadelphia Union, and made his MLS debut against the Vancouver Whitecaps on May 28, 2011.
-On June 19, 2011, da Luz scored his first goal for New York and assisted on a Thierry Henry goal in a 3-3 draw with Portland Timbers.
+On June 19, 2011, da Luz scored his first goal for New York and assisted on a Thierry Henry goal in a 3–3 draw with Portland Timbers.

 On July 18, 2011, da Luz was traded to D.C.
 United for use of an international roster slot for the remainder of 2011.

 Da Luz signed with NASL club Carolina RailHawks on April 4, 2012, and stayed with the club for two seasons.
 In 2014, he signed with USL Pro side Orlando City.
 He was released upon the conclusion of the 2014 season, a casualty of the Orlando City's transition to Major League Soccer.
 He re-signed with Carolina RailHawks after his release by Orlando City.

 On August 13, 2019, da Luz announced he would retire at the end of the 2019 USL Championship season.

 Post-retirement

 For the 2020 USL Championship season, da Luz became a color commentator for North Carolina FC television broadcasts.

+In 2025, he became the director of scouting for the North Carolina Courage.

+Personal life

+He is the son of Wake Forest Demon Deacons women's soccer coach Tony da Luz.